 Take note that the term “video game movie” typically refers to derivative, often live-action, adaptations of video game titles that are not meant to be directly canon to the original franchise.
 For example, the Assassin’s Creed (2016), or the all-time favorite classic Mortal Kombat (1995).
 This does NOT include extended titles that either developed or continued with the original game.

-Final Fantasy VII: Advent Children, for example, is NOT what you typically refer to a “video game movie,” even though technically it is a film directly related to a video game.
+Final Fantasy VII: Advent Children, for example, is NOT what you typically refer to a “new Final Fantasy movie,” even though technically it is a film directly related to a video game.

 So, what does the massive success of Detective Pikachu tells us about the future of video games in the film?
 As mentioned, movies adapted from game titles have traditionally been panned or reviewed negatively, due to either missing the important core elements of that franchise, or just plain ignoring what the original game really is.